mindsdb/lightwood/docs/docs/index.md

 ```

 Of course, that example was just the tip of the iceberg, please read about the main concepts of lightwood, [the API](API.md) and then jump into examples.

+**this is just something I added to check if deployment of the docs worked, please remove**